 The Board Charter will be periodically reviewed and updated in accordance with the needs of the Company and any new regulations that may have an impact on the Board’s responsibilities.

-All Directors, officers and employees shall always observe and ensure compliance with all applicable laws, rules and regulations to which they are bound to observe in the performance of their duties.
-In addition, all Directors, officers and employees must comply with the ethical and technical requirements of any relevant regulatory or professional body.
-The Group reserves the right to report any actions or activities suspected of being criminal in nature to the police or other relevant authorities.
+Directors and employees of SEGi shall always observe and ensure compliance with all applicable laws, rules and regulations, SEGi’s policies and procedures whether expressed or implied.
+In addition, all directors and employees must comply with the ethical and technical requirements of any relevant regulatory or professional body.
+Should there be uncertainties regarding the laws, rules and regulations, SEGi’s policies and procedures, you should seek clarification so as to avoid any violations.

 Conflicts of Interest